 Rethink the possibilities

 We have sought input from leading design practices to inform the content of the course.
-Their continued involvement in co-authoring and co-delivering the programme is critical to the strength of the course.
+Their continued involvement in co-authoring and co-delivering the course is critical to the strength of the course.

-The programme is about introducing beauty into something that is inherently technical.
+The course is about introducing beauty into something that is inherently technical.
 Where architecture and engineering meet practice.Graham Morrison Allies and Morrison Architects

 There is a problem in architecture with a lack of serious research – there is a lot of ‘bad’ science.
 Good research can be used as design evidence to sell architectural values.Alison Brooks Alison Brooks Architects

 Professional practice module should not be about ‘contract administration’, but about ‘design leadership’Dale Sinclair AECOM

 Graduates need to be able to ‘tune-in’ to people who will be using their buildings.Andy Mytom David Morley Architects